dustymabe/summit-2017-container-lab/labs/lab1/chapter1.md

 that we are going to build on.
 We are also adding a custom yum repo file.
 In disconnected lab environments this file will be used to reference a local yum repository.
 In non-disconnected environments you will get access to content by registering the system.
-Registration is done for you in Minishift on bringup via Vagrant.
+Registration is done for you in the CDK on bringup via Vagrant.
 Containers that are being built inherit the subscriptions of the host they are running on, so you only need to register the host system.